juliogomez/devops/README.md

 Parameters indicate what is the port used by the remote deployment (*-expose*), what port uses the local container (*-p*), mapping of the application directory from the local host to the container, required environment variables (*myhero-app* URL or public address, and shared private key), and finally your *myhero-ui* image.

-You will probably be asked by your laptop password to allow the creation of a new local container.
+You will probably be asked by your workstation password to allow the creation of a new local container.
 And finally the terminal will start logging your local *myhero-ui* execution.

 Open a new terminal and check the public IP address of your *myhero-ui* service: